2ndQuadrant/pglogical/README.md

   manual action is needed for resolving, this is the default
 - `apply_remote` - always apply the change that's conflicting with local data
-- `keep_local` - keep the local version of the data and ignore the conflicting change that is comming from remote node
+- `keep_local` - keep the local version of the data and ignore the conflicting change that is coming from remote node
 - `last_update_wins` - the version of data with newest commit timestamp will be be kept (this can be either local or remote version), this option requires the `track_commit_timestamp` to be enable on all nodes to work